-The Sworn Operations Branch is under the command of a Police Captain.
-The Sworn Operations Branch is responsible for the supervision of General Patrol, Community Patrol, Traffic Unit, Event Planning, and the UAPD K-9 Program.
+The Sworn Operations Branch is responsible for the supervision of the Patrol Unit, Community Patrol, Traffic Unit, Event Planning, and the UAPD K-9 Program.

-The Support Section is under the command of the Assistant Chief of Police.
-The Support Division is tasked with the responsibility of overseeing the Investigative Branch and the Administrative Branch.
+The Support Section is tasked with the responsibility of overseeing the Investigative Branch and the Administrative Branch.

-The Administrative Branch is under the command of a Police Captain.
-The Administrative Branch is tasked with supervising the Community Relations, Emergency Preparedness, Training, Professional Standards and Accreditation, Personnel Development and the Evidence Custodian/Logistician.
+The Administrative Branch is tasked with supervising Community Relations, Emergency Preparedness, Training, Professional Standards and Accreditation, Personnel Development, and the Evidence Custodian/Logistician.

 Police Communications serves as the information center for the department.
 Staffed 24 hours a day, 7 days a week, the trained professionals in our Communications Division coordinate emergency and non-emergency responses to campus and the area immediately surrounding campus, whether by Law Enforcement, Fire or Medical personnel, with the use of Computer-Aided Dispatching.
-In addition, our Communications Operators receive direct calls from the emergency “blue phones” located around campus, as well as alerts from the Rave Guardian app.
-You can reach our communications office at (205) 348-5454.
+In addition to receiving calls through 911 or (205) 348-5454, our Communications Operators also receive direct calls from the emergency “blue phones” located around campus.

 Community Relations directs its efforts toward reducing criminal opportunity through educational programming and crime prevention activities.
-Crime prevention programming is provided to housing and residential communities, Greek organizations and the university community at large.
+Crime prevention programming is provided to housing and residential communities, Greek organizations and the University community at large.
 The Community Services Officers assist with the public information function, informing the public about the occurrence of crime on campus.
 Additional functions include crime analysis and Clery reporting to the federal government.
 The Safer Living Guide, a reference guide to University safety and contact information, is a product of the Office of Community Services.
-For more information about UAPD, please contact Sgt.
-Vonda Collins or Officer Ron Prewitt at 348-8361.
+For more information about UAPD, please contact the Community Relations Officer at 348-8361.

 Community Oriented Police Officers offer a variety of programs in their respective areas.
 If you would like to schedule a program for your group or residential area or desire more information about a particular topic, contact your area Community Oriented Police Officer.